codelix-org/phone-number-exercise-2/README.md

 ## Exercise instructions

 We added the code for the [happy path](https://en.wikipedia.org/wiki/Happy_path) for formatting the phone number in [exercise-1](https://github.com/codelix-org/phone-number-exercise-1).
-This exercise will be add the code to resolve the unhappy path.
+In this exercise you'll be adding the code that handles the unhappy path (i.e. we'll be giving it invalid numbers).

 Look at the specs in `spec/formatter/phone_number_spec.rb`.